 Jávea/Xábia A Year in the Life of a Spanish Town by Charlene Quince, ISBN 84-605-9704-0

 Life in the Campo by Maggie Hutton, Bookworld España

 Good bedside reading, it tells the story of a middle aged English couple who retire to Spain and end up buying an Avocado farm in the Campo.
 Originally published in the local English paper as ‘Snippets’ of life in Spain, it is now available in book form.

 Morbo by Phil Ball, WSC Books 0954013468

 Revised and updated paperback edition of Phil Ball’s acclaimed history of Spanish football.
 Morbo is the unique element that gives Spanish football its special flavour.
 More than mere rivalry, it is the expression in a thousand provocative ways of the feeling between clubs divided by history, language and politics.
 At its most bitter between Barcelona and Real Madrid, the same spirit courses through the uncompromising politics of the Basque Country, hangs over the divided city of Seville and marks Spain’s attitude towards its national team.
-In this new edition of his acclaimed history, Phil Ball also examines the emerging power centres of La Coruña and Valencia and weighs up the impact of David Beckham on the morbo in Madrid
+In this new edition of his acclaimed history, Phil Ball also examines the football centres of La Coruña, Sevilla and Valencia and weighs up the lasting (or not? impact of David Beckham on the morbo in Madrid.